Back to Blog Home

 So what should you do next after reading this all?
 If you’re lucky, this information might have provided the ‘lightbulb moment’ that has allowed you to identify the content and the steps needed for your next campaign – if so, great!
 You should get started and not waste any more time than is necessary.

-That being said, you might feel you need more structure to bring these ideas together into a tangible plan of action.
+That being said, you might need more structure to bring these ideas together into a tangible plan of action.
 If so, running a brainstorming session that has a clear objective at the end of it can help you get to that position.
+Without doubt, if you want to know how to brainstorm content marketing ideas, now’s the time!

-That being said, make sure you prioritize speed over rigidly following a process.
+That being said, prioritize speed over rigidly following a process.
 The faster you can pull a campaign together, the quicker you will see results and be able to iterate accordingly.

 How can brainstorming help with scrappy marketing?